aa755/ROSCoq/README.md

 There is an old shim written in ROSJava that only handles iCreate robots: http://www.cs.cornell.edu/~aa755/ROSCoq/installation.html (the last 2 sections)

-I plan to write a more general shim in Haskell using roshask: https://github.com/acowley/roshask
+The plan is to write a more general shim in Haskell using roshask: https://github.com/acowley/roshask
-The plan is to extract Coq programs to Haskell and then run  link it with the haskell shim.
+Then one can extract Coq programs to Haskell and then run  link it with the haskell shim.

-I have an unrelated full-time job till the end of August, and untill then, I will be unable to find much time to work on ROSCoq.
+Unfortunately, I have to work on an unrelated full-time job till the end of August 2015, and untill then, I will be unable to find much time to work on ROSCoq.
 However, starting september, my first priority will be to develop the above mentioned Haskell shim.

 Pull Requests are welcome.
+Here are some clearly defined substeps for writing that shim.
+If anyone wants to work on any of these substeps, or has any suggestions, please let me know.

+1) Modify roshask code so that it also emites Coq definitions for ROS message data-types.
+Currently it produces (only) Haskell definitions.
+The Coq code should also contain Extraction directives so that the Coq type gets mapped to the corresponding Haskell type.
+Note that the Haskell definition of message types have additional code for (de)serialization, which need not be generated on the Coq side.
+I will soon post an example illustrating a generated Haskell type and what the corresponding Coq type should look like.

+2) ...